ofzlo/ofzlo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
 I'm Yoorhim Cho.
-I aspire to be a researcher specializing in the development of technologies that facilitate the coexistence of humans and artificial intelligence in society.
-Currently, I'm a student intern at [Artificial Intelligence and Media(AIM) Lab](https://aim.skku.edu/home).
-Currently, I'm interested in computer vision, multi-modal learning, and generative AI.
+I believe that artificial intelligence can coexist with humans, and I'm interested in how it understands the world (especially in a three-dimensional world).
+My research interests include multimodal learning, 3D vision, and efficient learning.
+Currently, I'm a M.S. student at [Sungkyunkwan University](https://www.skku.edu/eng/index.do), where I'm advised by Prof. [Sungeun Hong](https://www.csehong.com/) in the Artificial and Medial Lab ([AIM Lab](https://aim.skku.edu/home)).

 # 🔥 News
-- *2023.08*: 🎉🎉 Selected as an 2023-1 academic excellence awardee.
+- *2023.08*: 🎉🎉 Selected as a 2023-1 academic excellence awardee.
 - *2023.05*: 🎉🎉 Team 'Four-tter' was selected 2023 Google the Solution Challenge Global Top 100.

 # 📝 Publications